 Dorking History and Background

 If you have ever wondered about this ancient and graceful breed, read on.
-According to Storey's Guide to Poultry Breeds, the 5-toed fowl believed to be ancestors of the Silver Grey Dorkings have been known in England for over 2000 years.
+According to Storey's Guide to Poultry Breeds, the five-toed fowl believed to be ancestors of the Silver Grey Dorkings have been known in England for over 2,000 years.

-The Roman writer, Columella, writes of a square short-legged 5-toed chicken brought to Britain by the Legions of Julius Caesar 54 BC.
+The Roman writer, Columella, writes of a square short-legged five-toed chicken brought to Britain by the Legions of Julius Caesar 54 BCE.
 I believe they were bred and renowned as a fine table bird especially in the South of England.

 Dorking Breed Qualities

 - They are primarily and historically a white-skinned meat breed, though they lay a fair few round white eggs.

 - They are prized for their tasty white meat and a gourmet favourite.
 In heritage chicken meat taste-offs, they are usually in the top three and usually win.

 - The long brick-shaped body means there is a good amount of meat on each bird.
 The length of the breast, along with its curve, means they are actually easier to eat whole than breasted out.